-This might just be the best low carb bread recipe, and you can use it for rolls, sticky buns and pizza!
+Low carb bread – we all crave it and we are all looking for the perfect recipe.
+This might just be the best low carb bread recipe, and it’s so versatile, you can use it for rolls, sticky buns, pizza and more.

 Yesterday afternoon I did something I rarely let myself do: I completely blew off work.
 It was a glorious day here in the Pacific Northwest, not a cloud in the vibrant blue sky, a perfect 70 degrees Fahrenheit.
 It was CIT – “Carolyn’s Ideal Temperature”, and I just couldn’t let it go to waste, sitting inside working on blog posts and articles and photos.
 The glorious spring weather was calling to me and I succumbed.
 I threw on some flip flops and went for a walk, stopping to get an iced coffee along the way.
 And then I went to get my toes done, something I desperately needed for an event we are attending tonight.
 I couldn’t let the world at large see my calloused, banged up runners’ feet and toes as they were!

 So this bread recipe is going up a little late today.
 And it’s not one I can just throw up and leave be.
 This one needs a little explaining, a little talking through.
 See, I’ve been working on this for a while now, trying to perfect my own version of the low carb psyllium bread (hats off to those who’ve gone before, most notably Maria of Keto-Adapted).
 Psyllium is like many other low carb ingredients, something that takes a little getting used to.
 It has its own quirks and idiosyncrasies and you have to learn to work with them or you won’t get the desired results.